 Also, be aware that someone unconscious can become seriously ill and even die.
 Do not pretend to be a doctor.
 Cold showers, hot coffee, and walking will not reverse the effects of alcohol abuse and may make matters worse.

-While you wait for medical assistance to arrive
+While you wait for supervised detox assistance to arrive

 - It would be best if you were prepared to give information to the responders.
 This includes the type and quantity of alcohol the person consumed, any other drugs they took, and any information you have about the person’s health, such as allergies and medications that the person is currently taking.